Versioning is controlled by the

 - Modify your implementation to accommodate any changes

-We will occasionally need to deprecate certain parts of the API and API versions as Foursquare continues to grow and evolve.
-Responses to requests using deprecated versions and endpoints will contain useful information in the meta section of the response—look out for an
+As Foursquare continues to grow and evolve, we will occasionally need to deprecate certain API endpoints and versions.
+Responses to requests using deprecated versions and endpoints will contain useful information in the meta section of the response—look for the

-errorType of deprecated.
-Over time, we will phase out support for legacy behavior and versions of the API, but we expect to allow at least several months for any transitions.
+errorType in deprecated fields.
+Over time, we will phase out support for legacy behavior and versions of the API but we expect to allow at least several months for any transitions.